 https://knifesteelnerds.com/2024/04/22/wootz-the-true-damascus-steel/

-I learned of the existence of Wootz steel by reading Neal Stephenson's "The Baroque Cycle", which is like eight thousand pages or something, but I absolutely love it because of all the fascinating "nerd history" and "emergence of scientific thinking" stuff.
+I learned of the existence of Wootz steel by reading Neal Stephenson's "The Baroque Cycle", which is like eight thousand pages or something, but I absolutely love it because of all the fascinating "nerd history" and "emergence of scientific thinking" stuff which is er, rather the point.
 Stepheneson is smarter than I am, and I don't say that lightly, LOL.

-ANYWAY, this guy's site, videos, and book, appear to be the bee's knees when it comes to knife metallurgy.
+ANYWAY, the above-linked site, videos, and book, appear to be the bee's knees when it comes to knife metallurgy.
 The focus is on metallurgy not the mechanical process of knife-making.
-I'm more about questions like, "why doesn't low carbon Chinese steel from the hardware store weld as nicely as low carbon steel from the scrap yard?" (spoilers: it's because Chinese export steel is hot garbage)
+I'm more about questions like, "why doesn't low carbon Chinese steel from the hardware store weld as nicely as low carbon steel from the scrap yard?" (spoilers: it's because Chinese export steel is hot garbage with massive inclusions throughout the material)

 The author drops many useful hints, like describing which metal features dictate "toughness" for example, or allow for fine grain structure at the cutting edge, and other attributes of steel and how they are informed by the metallurgy.
 That was the most useful part of reading his site.

-One of the ways a budding metallurgist examines grain structure, which has a lot to say about overall steel "quality", is to cut, polish, and etch a sample, then look at it under a halfway-decent (digital camera type is fine) microscope.
+One of the ways a budding metallurgist examines grain structure, which has a lot to say about overall steel "quality", is to cut, polish, and etch a sample, then look at it under a halfway-decent (digital camera type is fine) microscope- anything capable of 100X - 500X magnification. (up to 1000X is even better, but unlikely to find.)
 This is almost easier to do than describe, although the polishing part does require a few hours' time.
+Looking at a monitor beats hell out of looking though an actual microscope.

 For steel, the etchant is frequently "2% Nital" (2% nitric acid in 98% ethanol.
 Methanol can also be used but of course it is toxic.)
-You can buy it premixed all over the web.
+You can buy Nital solution premixed all over the web.
 All metal etchants are selective etchants which increase contrast by etching one component of the steel more than others.
 Specifically, Nital reveals the ferrite grain boundaries and cementite.
-Other etchants like picrate solutions will reveal other features better, for example if you're more interested in cementite, etching with 4% picral reveals the cementite aggregates, which determine formability.
+Other etchants will reveal other features better, but watch out, some of the etchants for stainless and superalloys - especially those containing hydrofluoric acid, such as Kalling's No.1 and No.1.
+Look up the poisoning effects of HF acid just once, and you will definitely wear your PPE, or more likely, choose not to mess with it.

 Here is a good intro/summary for 'metallographic' etching: